-If you make less trips and drive less miles in your car, you’ll reduce your maintenance costs on things like oil changes, new tires and even the most expensive automotive expense, car replacement.
+If you make fewer trips and drive fewer miles in your car, you’ll reduce your maintenance costs on things like oil changes, new tires and even the most expensive automotive expense, car replacement.

 Not Getting Cash Back On Your Purchases